 I want you to experience that freedom and confidence now.
 I don’t want you to wait until your mid-twenties to discover supernatural joy and your royal self-worth.
 I don’t want boys to hurt you, peoples’ words to de-value you or for neglect to cause self-sabotage.
 You were made to stand up and walk into the royal identity that inspires others.

 Your struggles, past, pain, circumstances, mistakes, family and shame do not define you unless you allow it to.
-I wrote this 60 Day Devotional to Reveal Your Royal Identity out of a need I had.
-You will be what you choose to believe and how you decide to live your life.
+I wrote The Sparkle Effect when I realized how to truly stand out and be confident in this life.

 If this message blessed you, be a blessing by sharing with others.